MarcosMJD/ghcn-d/README.md

   - Dag `aws_gcs_past_years_dag` to ingest observations from last years (until 2021) on a yearly basis with catchup.
     - This dag can be run only one, since these observations will likely not change anymore.
   - Dag `aws_gcs_current_year_dag` to ingest observations from current year on a daily basis (catchup of only one day):

   To accelerate queries and data processing, each table of year (with observations) has been partitioned by date of observation and clustered by station.
-    Original date type integer from parquet file schema is transformed to date type when generating BigQuery table in order to be able to partition by time.
+  Original date type string from cvs is transformed to date type in order to be able to partition by time.

 - Transformations: Use dbt cloud to perform unions, joins and aggregations on BQ.
   - Staging (materialized=view):